evpgh/breathing.tips/README.md

 # Breathing tips

+## What
-## These techniques are visualized in a 3D environment in most minimal and straight forward way.
-They are easy to intuitive and effective.
+Simple, but powerful breathing techniques visualized in a minimal 3D environment.
+Controls and animations are easy, intuitive and effective.
 Netlify allows us to have a static site with zero-cost hosting and builds\*.
-Babylon.js is an amazing abstraction on top of WebGL and allows wonderful animations with minimal boiler plate.
-Main scene is based in `js/scene.js` and while a bit messy, allows reusage across tips and looks cool.
+Babylon.js is an amazing abstraction on top of WebGL and allows wonderful animations with little boiler plate.
+Main scene is based in `js/scene.js` and while a bit messy, allows reusage across tips.
 Pan & zoom are supported on almost any browser.

 ## Tips
 Tips are really easy.
 Each tip has a `html` file and a `json` file.
 Html file sets the scene up and allows users to view the tip.
 Json file contains the attributes of each breathing tip.
 Let's check `/tips/rest.json`.